 What’s the Difference Between an Automatic and a Manual Turntable?

 A fully automatic turntable features a mechanical system linking the platter and the tonearm.
 With the simple push of a button, the arm will rise up and lower precisely at the start of your record.
 Equally, the arm will lift automatically at the end of each side and return to where it started.
+All this makes playing a record easier.

 In the case of a fully manual turntable, you’re in the driving seat.
 You’ll need to cue up the record at the run-in groove and lower the arm with a lever.
 At the end of each side, the record will continue to ride inside a locked groove until you raise the arm.
 You’ll also have to return the tonearm to its rest and stop the platter from spinning.